NYPL/digarch/project-management/project-management.md

 * Move the collection card to the list that represents the current status of the checklist items.
     * When working on the Inventory checklist items move the card to the Inventory list.
+* Add yourself to a collection card for a collection you are working on.
 * Add a checklist item for each type and number of media in the Transfer checklist when more than one staff member is working on transferring a collection.
     - [ ] 10 optical discs
     - [ ] 1 hard drive